LFSoto/it_incidents/README.md

 ```

 ## Run user interface
-Now, when the REST API service is running, in another terminal, you should run the frontend.
+Now, when the REST API service is running, in another **Windows PowerShell** terminal, you should run the frontend.
 From the project **root folder**, execute the following commands:
 ```
 cd frontend
 npm install